ajm113/screamEngine/README.md

 - Clean/organized codebase.
 - Makefile for gcc and or Mingw (if building for Windows).
 - Unit testing.
+- Pure C++.
+No mixing of C stdlib headers and functions if possiable.
 - Up to date code standereds.
 - Pointer friendly game engine.
 - Mod support.